ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

-To help converge the system, we can use smear the occupancies (as we do in a DFT calculation for a metal).
-This will allow the system to converge to a ground state.
+To help converge the system, we can smear the occupancies (as we do in a DFT calculation for a metal).
+This will allow the system to converge.
 The relevant input variables are the ones highlighed below:

 ```python hl_lines="13-15"
  &CONTROL